 The National Traffic Safety (NHTSA) has published a brochure (DOT HS 809 361) that discusses all aspects of Tire Safety, as required by CFR 575.6.
 This brochure is reproduced in part below.
-It can be obtained and downloaded from NHTSA, free of charge, from the following web site: http://www.nht-sa.dot.gov/cars/rules/TireSafety/ridesonit/tires index.html
+It can be obtained and downloaded from NHTSA, free of charge, from the following web site: https://one.nhtsa.gov/cars/rules/TireSafety/ridesonit/brochure.html